 Rising Prices

-If you wait too long to buy, you might face higher prices in the future.
-For example, if a house costs $600,000 today and the annual appreciation rate in your area is 3%, in five years that same house could cost approximately $694,000.
+In many markets, home prices tend to rise over time due to property value appreciation and economic growth.
+If you wait too long to buy, you may face higher prices in the future.
+For example, if a house costs $600,000 today and the annual appreciation rate in your area is 3%, in five years that same house could cost around $694,000.
+Buying now allows you to lock in a property at today’s prices and benefit from long-term home value appreciation.

 Interest Rate Variability